 You adore your job, so changing careers is out of the question.
 Even if you wanted to change the way things are done at work, it may be tough.

 People who work in jobs that require a lot of standing or sitting may consider using medical compression stockings, raising their legs during breaks, and avoiding high heels.
 To relieve extra pressure on veins, you must maintain a healthy weight and engage in regular exercise.

 If you have varicose veins and have visited your doctor, get in contact with us immediately to order your compression stockings!

-Varicose veins can be caused by a number of different circumstances.
+A number of different circumstances can cause varicose veins.
 Chefs are at a significantly increased risk of venous disorders.